snake-biscuits/io_import_rbsp/README.md

  * [Blender_BSP_Importer](https://github.com/QuakeTools/Blender_BSP_Importer)
    - Quake 3 `.bsp` importer

 ## FAQs
+ * No Textures / Models?
+   - I'm working on it
  * Why can't I see anything?
    - Titanfall Engine maps are huge, you need to increase your view distance
    - `3D View > N > View > Clip Start: 16, End: 102400` (only affects that 3D view)